LFruth/unsupervised-german-ts/README.md

 ## Models
 This repository contains the following saved [models](models/):
-- One trained GUTS model: GUTS.bin
+- One trained GUTS model: GUTS.bin (contained in the [release](https://github.com/LFruth/unsupervised-german-ts/releases/tag/1.0))
 - morphmodel_ger.pgz: A model used for lemmatization of German words
-- wiki_finetune.bin: A saved BERT model trained on wikipedia paragraphs, for the LM-Fluency score.
+- wiki_finetune.bin: A saved BERT model trained on wikipedia paragraphs, for the LM-Fluency score. (contained in the [release](https://github.com/LFruth/unsupervised-german-ts/releases/tag/1.0))
 - All other models used in the reward scores are retrieved from the [huggingface library](https://huggingface.co/)

 ## Other scripts